Rebecca Sugar: Early work

 Sugar played an important role in the creation of nockFORCE, a cartoon series created by Ian Jones-Quartey and Jim Gisriel and launched in 2007 on YouTube.
 In particular, she contributed to the cartoon's backgrounds and characters.

 During her time at the School of Visual Arts, Sugar directed short animated films, including Johnny Noodleneck (2008).
 In 2009, she wrote and animated Singles, in which frequent collaborator Ian Jones-Quartey acted as an assistant animator, assistant inker and voice actor on the project, while Sugar's brother Steven Sugar acted as an assistant colorist.
-She completed this film as her thesis and later officially released in August 22, 2025, on YouTube under her account.
+She completed this film as her thesis and later officially released on August 22, 2025, on YouTube under her account.

 In 2010, Sugar published her first graphic novel, Pug Davis, featuring an astronaut dog and his gay sidekick Blouse.
 She is also known for her comic "Don't Cry for Me, I'm Already Dead", a story about two brothers whose shared love of The Simpsons takes a tragic turn.